Short courses

 ETH Pearls short courses

 ETH Pearls short courses are short, intensely focused continuing education courses that are normally offered only to participants in the CAS or MAS programmes.
 You will gain impactful insights and learn from specialists in your field of interest.
-The number of participants is restricted
+The number of participants is restricted.

 ETH Pearl short course participants